-I cannot follow this strategy because in my data I only observe defendants who are convicted.
-Conviction is determined after random assignment to a judge, so the observed sample of convicted defendants is not balanced across judges, and the usual IV does not deliver interpretable estimates of the effects of incarceration.
-To address this challenge I develop a model to identify treatment effects in this setting and provide a new identification result.
-In the model treatment can take three values (not convicted, convicted but not incarcerated and convicted and incarcerated), and is decided upon crossing two thresholds along distinct margins of selection.
-The first threshold determines whether the defendant is guilty and the second determines the severity of punishment.
+In the model, treatment can take three values (not convicted, convicted but not incarcerated, and convicted and incarcerated), and is decided upon crossing two thresholds along distinct margins of selection.
+The first threshold determines whether the defendant is guilty and conditional on the crossing of the this threshold, the second determines the severity of punishment.
 I show that given an instrument for each decision margin, conditional treatment effects related to the crossing of the second threshold are identified.
+This approach has the additional advantage of estimating a more policy relevant treatment effect of incarceration, than the one previously in the literature; instead of comparing incarceration to conviction without incarceration and to those who were found innocent, I only compare incarcerated to the former.
 In the following section I provide intuition for the identification, after which I formalize this result.

-16See Kling (2006), Aizer and Doyle 2013; Di Tella and Schargrodsky (2013), Mueller-Smith 2015; and Bhuller et al. 2016, among others.
+&lt;sup>16See Kling (2006); Aizer and Doyle 2013; Di Tella and Schargrodsky (2013); Mueller-Smith 2015; and Bhuller et al. 2016, among others.